jedrzejratajczak/Business-Card/README.md

 ## General info
-The project firstly was designed in Adobe XD for both mobile and desktop environments.
+The project was designed in Adobe XD for both mobile and desktop environments.
-When coding I started with whole HTML structure and later moved to building a mobile version according to the mobile first design rule.
+Then I started with building a mobile version according to the mobile first design rule.
-For styling purposes I've used SASS preprocessor with .scss extension so I could use the BEM methodology a lot easier.
+For styling purposes I've used SASS preprocessor with .scss extension so I could easily use the BEM methodology.
-Graphics on the site were created as .svg in Adobe XD so scaling them won't break quality of the image.
+All of the graphics on the site were created as .svg in Adobe XD so scaling them won't break the quality of the images.

 ## Screenshots